For Immediate Release

 • The swift implementation of the Clean Power Plan and other related low-carbon policies so that we may meet or exceed our promised national commitment and increase our future ambition

 • Investments in the low carbon economy at home and abroad giving financial decision-makers clarity and boosting the confidence of investors worldwide

 Leading a Regional Clean Power Coalition

-In 2013, Squaw Valley Alpine Meadows, led by President and CEO Andy Wirth, joined with Protect Our Winters (POW) and Sierra Club of California to approach power provider Liberty Utilities about removing coal as an energy source for the region and replacing it with renewable sources.
+In 2013, Squaw Valley Alpine Meadows, led by Squaw Alpine's President and CEO, joined with Protect Our Winters (POW) and Sierra Club of California to approach power provider Liberty Utilities about removing coal as an energy source for the region and replacing it with renewable sources.
 The coalition was fully in support when on January 1, 2016, Liberty Utilities rolled out their new five-year power purchase agreement with NV Energy, which excludes coal from its power mix.
 Liberty Utilities recently broke ground on its first ever solar project, a 50 megawatt solar array near Luning, Nevada, that will supply 25 percent of its customers’ energy needs by completion later this year.

 Motivating Carpool Behavior with POW Parking